wlsf82/backstopjs-example/README.md

 ### Run the tests for the first time:
 `$ npm run test:visual`

-Note: tests will fail since there are not bitmap references to compare.
+Note: tests will fail since there are no bitmap references to compare.

 ### Approve bitmap references and re-run tests:
 `$ npm run test:visual:approve && npm run test:visual`